xpring-eng/XpringKit/README.md

 A `XpringClient` can send XRP to other accounts on the XRP Ledger.

-**Note:** that the payment operation will block until the operation reaches a definitive and irreversible success or failure state.
+**Note:** The payment operation will block the calling thread until the operation reaches a definitive and irreversible success or failure state.

 ```swift
 import XpringKit